The Third Congress of the Society for Theory of Music “Revolutions in the History of Music Culture”

 - The Stylistic Cataclysms: Simplicity and Complexity Today and in the Past;

 Theses for the participation are limited with 1500 characters, including spaces; also, the title of the section must be indicated.
-Please e-mail your theses until 1 May 2017 at both addresses: firstname.lastname@example.org and email@example.com.
+Please e-mail your theses until 1 June 2017 at both addresses: email@example.com and firstname.lastname@example.org.
+The application should contain: